Portland Oregon Probate, Business, Estate Planning Lawyer - Chase Morinaka

 Quitclaim Deed tips

 You can transfer title to property using a Quitclaim deed.
-Most states have a regular form quit claim deed.
-Here is Oregon’s.
-You can also find form quitclaim deeds from online retailers.
+Most states have a standard form quit claim deed you can purchase from online retailers.
 Although you can fill out quitclaim deeds without the help of a lawyer, there are some significant risks associated with using quitclaim deed forms.

 Risk 1.
 What do you get with a Quitclaim Deed?

 Well, you might get nothing.
-A quitclaim deed can only transfer the interests in property that the signer actually has.
-If you have not done your due diligence and properly researched the Real Estate, you may find out that the Real Estate is subject to judgments, taxes, other creditors, or easements that significantly reduce the value or usability of the property.
-You may also find out that the signer did not any interests.
+A quitclaim deed can only transfer the interests in the property that the signer actually has.
+So if the purported owner does not actually own the property, nothing transfers.
+Make sure to do your due diligence!
+You may find out that the real estate is subject to judgments, taxes, other creditors, or easements that significantly reduce the value or usability of the property.
 Using a title company to do research and buying a title insurance policy are important steps to protecting yourself in a real estate transaction.

 Risk 2.
 Legal Description.